LinaEroian/LinaEroian/README.md

-# *Manual QA Portfolio*
+# **Manual QA Portfolio**
 <p align="center">
   <img src= "https://media.giphy.com/media/ieyl9zmCjO4b4t6qoY/giphy.gif" width="200">
 </p>

  ## Hello eveyone and welcome to my QA portfolio!

-# Hi there!
-I' am Lina - a passionate bug hunter 🕵️‍♀️
+# I' am Lina - a passionate bug hunter 🕵️‍♀️
 I love finding bugs so others don't have to!
 After a long journey of late nights and lots of coffee, I've found my passion in QA.
-I've taught myself everything I know about it from scratch and I'm proud of how far I've come.
+I've taught myself almost everything I know about it from scratch and I'm proud of how far I've come.
 I'am so exited to bring value to a team and make digital experiences better and smoother for everyone.
 ---